Gregory S. DuPont

 It is natural for many people to put off planning their estates.
 After all, no one wants to anticipate his or her own death.
 In addition, many people may believe that only the wealthy require estate planning or that all that is involved is tax planning, which can be done “later.”
 They may well be wrong on both counts.

-Your level of wealth and the ultimate tax consequences of your estate become secondary to the planning and care of your family and other heirs.
+Your level of wealth and the ultimate tax consequences of your estate becomes secondary to the planning and care of your family and other heirs.

 How to Begin?